LVermunt92/YogaFuelPlan/replit.md

 # Meal Planner Application

 ## Overview
 This full-stack meal planning application generates personalized weekly meal plans based on user activity levels and dietary preferences.
-It integrates with Notion for meal plan synchronization.
-The project aims to provide a comprehensive, adaptable solution for healthy meal planning, focusing on user experience and nutritional optimization, with the vision of effortlessly managing user nutrition for improved health and well-being.
+It integrates with Notion for synchronization, providing a comprehensive, adaptable solution for healthy meal planning.
+The project focuses on user experience and nutritional optimization to effortlessly manage user nutrition for improved health and well-being, aiming to provide a solution for healthy meal planning with a focus on user experience and nutritional optimization.

 ## User Preferences
 Preferred communication style: Simple, everyday language.